Showing posts with label pelham. Show all posts

 Lora, Meadow, and I rode to Flint River Park.
 The bigger kids want to stay and play, and Andy said he would watch them.
 He was going to watch the Alabama football game that afternoon.

-Lora, Meadow, and I left about noon, Charity said she did not want to go with us so she went shopping with her friend Heather.
+Lora, Meadow, and I left about noon.
+Charity said she didn't want to go with us, so she went shopping with her friend Heather instead.

-We went to the Flint River Quarium to see the animals and fish that live in the Flint River and all the different types of catfish that live in the river.
+We went to the Flint River Quarium to see the animals and fish that live in the Flint River, including various types of catfish.

 We ate at Barb Q sandwiches and fries at the Flint River Barb restaurant.
-Some back lady came over to our table and was telling us about a special school for children like Meadow she said the Lord told her to come over to our table and tell us about the school.
+A lady came over to our table and told us about a special school for children like Meado.
+She said the Lord told her to come over and tell us about the school.
 We told her we were from Alabama.

-After we ate we walked along the overflowing Flint River where we met this nice couple from New Jersey.
-There were misquotes and they started to bite us so we headed back to the park.
-We stopped at Winn Dixie and I went in and got a two-gallon bucket of Napoleon ice cream, two packages of cookies, pecan sandies, pecan sandies with chocolate chips, and two packages of ice cream cones.
+After we ate, we walked along the overflowing Flint River, where we met this lovely couple from New Jersey.
+There were misquotes, and they started to bite us, so we headed back to the park.
+We stopped at Winn-Dixie, and I went in and got a two-gallon bucket of Napoleon ice cream, two packages of cookies —pecan sandies with chocolate chips —and two packages of ice cream cones.
 I went to bed with Meadow because she was tired.

 Lora washed clothes until 9:30 P.M.

-When Charity returned she and Andy went to Outback Restaurant for dinner and they brought their leftovers home with them.
+When Charity returned, she and Andy went to Outback Restaurant for dinner and brought their leftovers home.

 Sierra and Madison